PadhySimhachalam/EIC-Insurance-Analysis-Dashboard/README.md

 EIC Insurance Analysis Dashboard
 ---------------------------------------------------------

-An interactive, analytical Power BI dashboard built to analyze and visualize the performance of EIC, a motor insurance company that operated between 2014–2018and eventually shut down in 2019 due to consistent financial losses.
+An interactive, analytical Power BI dashboard built to analyze and visualize the performance of EIC, a motor insurance company that operated between 2014–2018 and eventually shut down in 2019 due to consistent financial losses.
 The dashboard uncovers trends, patterns, and contributing factorsto their decline.

 Tech Stack